onflow/flow-go/pkg/language/docs/language.md

 // Resources implementing `OuterInterface` do not need to provide
 // an implementation of `InnerInterface`.
 //
-// Structures may just implement `InnerInterface`
+// Structures may just implement `InnerInterface`.
 //
 resource interface OuterInterface {